GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/6_Variant_calling.md

     ```bash
     #use vg deconstruct the graph into VCF based on the first path NC_003112.2
     vg deconstruct -p NC_003112.2 -a -e ./5NM_2k94.gfa > 5NM_2k94aep1.vcf
+    #use bcftools stats to check the statistics for the vcf file
     bcftools stats 5NM_2k94aep1.vcf > 5NM_2k94aep1.vcf_stats
     ```

     ```bash
     #use vg deconstruct the graph into VCF based on the second path NC_017518.1
     vg deconstruct -p NC_017518.1 -a -e ./5NM_2k94.gfa > 5NM_2k94aep2.vcf

+    #use bcftools stats to check the statistics for the vcf file
     bcftools stats 5NM_2k94aep2.vcf > 5NM_2k94aep2.vcf_stats
     ```